 Why not plan a trip to Peru on your first time backpacking South America?

-Whether is learning about the Incan Empire in Cusco, or trekking through the Peruvian Amazon you’ll not be disappointed.
-You can even go sandboarding in Huacachina which has the only natural desert oasis in South America.
+You can even go sandboarding in Huacachina, which has the only natural desert oasis in South America.

-Not matter how you look at the country; it’s oozing in culture.
-Peru has a great national reserve and you’ll find the best food in Latin America.
+No matter how you look at the country; it’s oozing in culture.
+Peru has a great national reserve, and you’ll find the best food in Latin America.

-Depending on your South America travel duration you can hopefully get to see Machu Picchu one of the 7 wonders of the world.
+Depending on your South America travel duration, you can hopefully get to see Machu Picchu, one of the seven wonders of the world.

-Here’s a perfect 2 week Peru itinerary that goes from Lima to Cusco if you are looking for a popular Latin America backpacking route.
+Here’s a perfect two-week Peru itinerary that goes from Lima to Cusco if you are looking for a popular Latin America backpacking route.

-Feeling a bit short on time?
-No worries, you can always check out this snazzy 4 day Peru itinerary that may just help you squeeze the most out of your days.
+If you’re feeling a bit short on time, no worries; you can always check out this snazzy four-day Peru itinerary that may just help you squeeze the most out of your days.